zhoyoyo/lede25-animation/README.md

 ## Method 2: Javascript Animation -- D3 Transition

+[d3-traisition](https://github.com/d3/d3-transition) gives us better control of animating from state to state for targeted DOM elements.

+For example, the colors of the squares in our example are connected to the `Happiness` level from the data.
+If we want to animate their colors specific to the underlying data, we can do that with `d3-transition`.

-To change the color of the squares, we need to rewrite the script that assigns fill color to the squares by chaining two style assignments with a [d3-traisition](https://github.com/d3/d3-transition) function in between.
+Let's say we want all the squares to start from the same grey colors and then transition to data-specific Hapiness levels.
+We can achieve that by assigning the fill color to the squares by twice, with a [d3-traisition](https://github.com/d3/d3-transition) function in between.

-Add the following Javascript code after you set the x, y, width, and height attributes of the `days` variable:
+Add the following Javascript code after you set the x, y, width, and height attributes of the `individualCharts` variable:

 ```
 // start with grey squares, change the "fill" value
 individualCharts.style('fill','lightgrey')

-const greyToColor = function(){
+const showSquareData = function(){

     individualCharts
         .transition().duration(2000)
         .style('fill', d=> {
             if (d.Happiness == '1') {return 'black'}
-            else if (d.Happiness == '2') {return 'lightgrey'}
+            else if (d.Happiness == '2') {return 'grey'}
             else {return 'gold'}
         })
-        .on('end', colorToGrey)
+        .on('end', hideSquareData)

 }

-const colorToGrey = function(){
+const hideSquareData = function(){

     individualCharts
         .transition()
         .duration(2000)
         .style('fill','lightgrey')
-        .on('end', greyToColor)
+        .on('end', showSquareData)

 }

 // run the animation.
-greyToColor();
+showSquareData();

 ```

 Don't forget to delete or comment out the CSS animation you created before.
 Otherwise they might not work in sync with each other.

-##### 💦 Exercise Interlude 💦
+##### 💦 Exercise Interlude 1 💦
 *Animate attributes of an SVG that are not accessible in CSS*

 What if we want to animate the width and height of an SVG rectangle?
-Take 10 minutes to see if you can figure it out yourself.
+Take 5 minutes to see if you can figure it out yourself.

+##### 💦 Exercise Interlude 2 💦
+*Can we update the shapes to display new data values?*

+There is a column in the dataset (`Happiness_P2`) that shows the happiness level of a second person.
+How can we update the circle colors to make them represent that new person's happiness levels?

 ##### 🔥 Make animation fancier 🔥